openturns/openturns/python/doc/theory/probabilistic_modeling/boxcox_transformation.rst

   scalar case (:math:`d`\ =1), using the Taylor development of :math:`h: \Rset \rightarrow \Rset` at the mean point of :math:`X_{\vect{t}}`.
-| In the mutlivariate case, we estimate the Box Cox transformation
+| In the multivariate case, we estimate the Box Cox transformation
   component by component and we define the multivariate Box Cox transformation as the aggregation of the marginal Box Cox transformations.

-| **Marginal Box Cox tranformation:**
+| **Marginal Box Cox transformation:**
 | The first order Taylor development of :math:`h` around
   :math:`\Expect{Y_{\vect{t}}}` writes: